puppetlabs/relay-docs/docs/integrating-with-relay.md

 ## Designing a complete integration

-While Relay supports running any Linux container, it is most powerful when container images are accompanied by metadata that helps the service better interface the image requirements with users.
+While Relay supports running any Linux container, it is most powerful when metadata accompanies the container.
+The metadata helps the service describe and validate the image's requirements.
 We call the combination of metadata and image definitions a Relay integration.

 You may have already taken a look at the integrations we publish in [our GitHub organization](https://github.com/relay-integrations).
 Each of these is based on an initial [template](https://github.com/relay-integrations/template) that provides a starting point for the required parts of an integration: